smsanghvi/Network_systems/PA2/README.md

 (EXTRA CREDIT) Support for POST method: Handled POST requests and sent back the POST DATA along with the requested file to the client.

-Using a combination of these strategies, I was able to implement a pipelined webserver capable of servicing multiple incoming browser requets.
+Using a combination of these strategies, I was able to implement a pipelined webserver capable of servicing multiple incoming browser requests.